mkbrechtel/patterns/docs/development/design/ddd-reference.md

 Equally important, the design must serve the developer working to change it.
 To be open to change, a design must be easy to understand, revealing that same underlying model that the client developer is drawing on.
 It must fol ow the contours of a deep model of the domain, so most changes bend the design at flexible points.
 The effects of its code must be transparently obvious, so the consequences of a change wil be easy to anticipate.

-• Making behavior obvious
+- Making behavior obvious

-• Reducing the cost of change
+- Reducing the cost of change

-• Creating software developers to work with
+- Creating software developers to work with

-19

-**Intention-­‐Revealing Interfaces **
+### Intention-­‐Revealing Interfaces

 If a developer must consider the implementation of a component in order to use it, the value of encapsulation is lost.
 If someone other than the original developer must infer the purpose of an object or operation based on its implementation, that new developer may infer a purpose that the operation or class fulfil s only by chance.
 If that was not the intent, the code may work for the moment, but the conceptual basis of the design wil have been corrupted, and the two developers wil be working at cross-­‐purposes.